stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.9/apache_20/README.md

 Also make sure that `.libs/calcserver.so` is readable through the entire path, that is through `/home/username/apachegsoap/.libs`.

-The module should also be added to `httpd.conf`, as was explained above.
+After compilation, the new module should be added to `httpd.conf` as was explained above.

 When multiple service classes are defined, when `soapcpp2 -j` is applied to multiple `.h` files, then you have two options:

--# create an `.so` library for each service and add each module to `httpd.conf` with a new `Location` property.
+-# create an `.so` library for each service with the `apxs` command and add each module to `httpd.conf` with a new `Location` property.
 -# create one `.so` library with the services combined, all listening to the same service URL.
 Only one module is added to `httpd.conf` since the `Location` property is the same.
 Note that the `?wsdl` query is not as